It’s Rich vs Poor, but the downtrodden wealthy are finally getting some help!

 The monthly publication is available in print or digital formats, all over the world.]

-It’s rich vs poor, as income inequality is getting more lopsided…
+It’s rich vs poor, as income inequality gets more lopsided…

 The state of the union is shabby…